 Each class have a set of ‘rules or ‘rights’ that are created by the children and agreed by everyone working in the classroom.

 The importance of Laws, rules and rights are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Pupils learn with restorative practices where they are given opportunity to talk openly with each other to put right what has gone wrong and learn for next time.
 The school actively supports children in it being a ‘safe place to make mistakes’.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through provision of a safe environment and a culture of independent learning.

 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Classrooms environments allow pupils to make active decisions about how they want to learn.

 Respect for self and each other is a value that is at the centre of our school ethos.
 We are active in our delivery of the Engage Anti Bullying project in which our own pupils have opportunity to become Anti-bullying Ambassorders.

 We value the importance of helping to shape the pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Our curriculum plans include celebrating festivals around the world such as Chinese New Year, Diwali and Harvest.
 We follow the Rotherham agreed R.E. curriculum in order to meet the diverse needs of the pupils.

-This is a statement to outline the key British values we actively promotes
+Below is a video statement to outline the key British values we actively promote: